sakshamtaneja21/Futureskills-Excelsior/README.md

 - Using Machine Learning, real-time analysis of the weather and soil is done.
 - Depending on the size of the field, an appropriate time is calculated and the motor is switched ON for the required amount of time.
 - The motor remains OFF if the system predicts a fair chance of rain.
 If it doesn't rain for a considerable amount of time, the motor is switched ON to supply the water required.
-- This process repeats at regular intervals till the crop is ready to be harvested.
+- This process repeats at regular intervals until the crop is ready to be harvested.

 ## Power efficient system
 We took several measures to increase the power efficiency of the system.
 - Rather than staying ON constantly, the nodes send requests at regular intervals to conserve battery life.
 - Solar panels can be incorporated at every node to further increase the autonomy of the system for longer periods without needing maintenance.

-## Water efficient system
+## Water-efficient system
 Since all the nodes communicate separately to the central device, drip/sprinkler can be switched ON only for the particular area requiring water, further conserving water and improving the accuracy of the system.
-This feature additonally requires a servomotor.
+This feature additionally requires a servomotor.

 ## Secure system
 Each node can be equipped with a geo-fencing enabled alarm which goes ON in case a node leaves the vicinity of the field, alerting the owner of theft.